Blynk-App-Publishing/Startup-Repo-Template/README.md

-Here is an additional resource that will help you fill in the requested data onbug reports correctly: [App and board logs.
+Here is an additional resource that will help you fill in the requested data on bug reports correctly: [App and board logs.
 How to send application and boardlogs correctly](http://help.blynk.cc/en/articles/4558902-app-and-board-logs-how-to-send-application-and-board-logs-correctly).